-- SMC co-sponsored 3 de-icing workshops: - o Deicing for Parking Lots and Sidewalks 10/01/2018. - o Deicing Roads 10/02/2018 and 10/03/2018. - o In total 171 attendees participated in these three workshops. - o Since 2009 the deicing workshops have had a cumulative attendance of roughly 1,370 attendees. - A de-icing certification process to promote trained vendors is offered - Preferred Providers that successfully completed a Lake County Deicing Training Workshop and passed the Course Exam can be referenced on a Preferred Provider List (URL hyperlink). - o Certification is through a third-party vendor, Fortin Consulting, Inc. - o In 2018, 149 preferred providers have been identified based on certification. - SMC continues to make available chloride reduction documents - Too Much Salt in Our Winter Maintenance Recipe Tips for Managing Snow and Ice at Home, (URL hyperlink). - Lake County Winter Parking Lot and Sidewalk Maintenance Manual, (URL hyperlink). - Less Salt Equals Less Money, Clean Water, Safe Conditions Tips for Effective Road Salting, (URL hyperlink).
+- SMC co-sponsored 3 de-icing workshops: - o Deicing Workshop for Parking Lots and Sidewalks 09/30/2019. - Deicing Workshop for Roads (2 days) 10/01/2019 and 10/02/2019. - In total 144 attendees participated in these three workshops. - Since 2009 the deicing workshops have had a cumulative attendance of roughly 1,514 attendees. - A de-icing certification process to promote trained vendors is offered - O Preferred Providers that successfully completed a Lake County Deicing Training Workshop and passed the Course Exam can be referenced on a Preferred Provider List (URL hyperlink). - o Certification is through a third-party vendor, Fortin Consulting, Inc.

+- o In 2019, 117 preferred providers have been identified based on certification. - A Deicing Summit (target audience is winter maintenance decision makers): In total 52 attendees participated in the Summit. - SMC continues to make available chloride reduction documents - Too Much Salt in Our Winter Maintenance Recipe Tips for Managing Snow and Ice at Home, (URL hyperlink). - Lake County Winter Parking Lot and Sidewalk Maintenance Manual, (URL hyperlink). - Less Salt Equals Less Money, Clean Water, Safe Conditions Tips for Effective Road Salting, (URL hyperlink).

 Part E3.
-QLP Information and Data Collection Results, Year 16
+QLP Information and Data Collection Results, Year 17

-The QLP did not collect any monitoring data on behalf of Lake County's MS4s during Year 16.
+The QLP did not collect any monitoring data on behalf of Lake County's MS4s during Year 17.
 However, SMC has reviewed information presented by the Illinois EPA (IEPA) in the 2016 Illinois Integrated Water Quality Report and 303(d) List and has developed the brief "State of Lake County's Waters" report provided below.

-State of Lake County's Waters February 2019
+State of Lake County's Waters February 2020